 The brooch was among the jewels that the Queen inherited from Mary in 1953.
 It’s a little tough to see, but she’s wearing it in the photo above, taken at the opening of parliament in New South Wales in 1954.
 (You’ll spot it pinned to her sash on her left shoulder.)
 On that occasion, she paired the brooch with the Lover’s Knot Tiara and Queen Victoria’s Golden Jubilee Necklace.

-Although she only wore it sparingly during her early reign, in recent years she has worn it fairly regularly, both with the pendant pearl drop and without.
+Although she only wore it sparingly during her early reign, in recent years Elizabeth has worn it fairly regularly, both with the pendant pearl drop and without.
 Here, in November 2014, the Queen wears the brooch with its pendant for the annual Festival of Remembrance at the Royal Albert Hall.

 She wore the brooch without its pendant for the Festival of Remembrance in 2018.